Babakan, Mazandaran

-Babakan (بابكان) (Note: Formerly Ejbar Kola (اجباركلا), also romanized as Ejbār Kolā; also known as Ejbār Kolā-ye Bālā) is a city in, and the capital of, Dasht-e Sar District of Amol County, Mazandaran province, Iran.
+Babakan (بابكان) (Note: Formerly Ejbar Kola (اجباركلا), also romanized as Ejbār Kolā; also known as Ejbār Kolā-ye Bālā) is a city in, and the capital of, Dasht-e Sar District in Amol County, Mazandaran province, Iran.

 Demographics

 Population

-At the time of the 2006 National Census, Ejbar Kola's population was 1,829 in 458 households, when it was in Dasht-e Sar Rural District (Note: Renamed Dasht-e Sar-e Sharqi Rural District) of Dabudasht District.
+At the time of the 2006 National Census, its population, as the village of Ejbar Kola in Dasht-e Sar Rural District (Note: Renamed Dasht-e Sar-e Sharqi Rural District) of Dabudasht District, was 1,829 in 458 households.
 The following census in 2011 counted 2,028 people in 583 households.
-The 2016 census measured the population as 4,499 people in 1,462 households, by which time the rural district had been separated from the district in the establishment of Dasht-e Sar District and renamed Dasht-e Sar-e Sharqi Rural District.
+The 2016 census measured the population as 4,499 people in 1,462 households, by which time the rural district had been separated from the district in the formation of Dasht-e Sar District and renamed Dasht-e Sar-e Sharqi Rural District.
 Ejbar Kola merged with the villages of Harun Kola, Khuni Sar, Nafar Kheyl, and Najjar Mahalleh.

-After the census, Ejbar Kola was elevated to the status of a city and later renamed Babakan.
+Ejbar Kola was converted to a city in 2017 and renamed Babakan in 2019.